qaalabs/DE5M4/docs/day1/agile/scenario-d.md

-# Breakout Activity: Scenario D - Financial Services
+# Scenario D - Financial Services

-Apply your phases from the previous activity to the scenario below.
+*Apply your phases from the previous activity to the scenario below.*

 ## Scenario